Ceramic, Zirconia, Silicon Carbide, Aluminium Oxide Abrasive… Why?…

 Although zirconia is tougher than aluminium oxide it will struggle to effectively grind mill scale.

 Ceramic Grit Abrasives: Ceramic abrasives have a micro-crystalline habit and are more uniform in their structure than either aluminium oxide or zirconia abrasives.
-This micro-crystalline habit means they are able to breakdown in a controlled manner extending the range of available applications.
+This habit means that ceramic grains break down in a controlled manner extending the range of available applications.

 Strange as it may seen our new FX ceramic abrasives are proving to be revolutionary on aluminium castings, on mild steel mill scale, on stainless steel finishing and on a lot of the titanium alloys commonly used in aerospace applications.